joshhartigan/semicircle/README.md

 ### Day 31
 `useless.py` - An obfuscated, complicated way of printing integers.
 Take up the challenge of figuring out how it works! :wink:

+### Day 32
+`monkey.go` - The beginning of an implementation of variable manipulation and storage.